KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 color = (f_emissive + f_diffuse + f_specular) * (1.0 - clearcoatBlendFactor * clearcoatFresnel) +
         f_clearcoat * clearcoatBlendFactor
 ```

-If `clearcoatFactor` (in the extension) is zero, the whole clearcoat layer is disabled.

-The values for clearcoat layer intensity and clearcoat roughness can be defined using factors, textures, or both.
-If the `clearcoatTexture` or `clearcoatRoughnessTexture` is not given, respective texture components are assumed to have a value of 1.0.
-All clearcoat textures contain RGB components in linear space.
-If both factors and textures are present, the factor value acts as a linear multiplier for the corresponding texture values.

-If `clearcoatNormalTexture` is not given, no normal mapping is applied to the clear coat layer, even if normal mapping is applied to the base material.
-Otherwise, `clearcoatNormalTexture` may be a reference to the same normal map used by the base material, or any other compatible normal map.

 ## Schema